Air Corporate

 • Applies in cases of adoption, orphaned children, or where no biological parent can act as a sponsor.

-• Documentation must prove the legal guardianship and necessity of care.
+• Documentation must establish legal guardianship and the necessity of care.

 Each case is assessed individually by the Immigration Department.